santiagopalomares/ThoughtfulBites/README.md

    ```

 > [!NOTE]
-> Retrieve the env file in the Discord
+> Make sure to retrieve the env file in the Discord!

 4. Start the development server:
    ```bash